Birmingham Sparkbrook (UK Parliament constituency)

 The constituency was created for the 1918 general election, and abolished for the 1997 general election, when it was partly replaced by the new Birmingham Sparkbrook and Small Heath constituency.

 History

+In 1971, 18.9% were non-White.
+In 1981, 36% of the constiuency were non-White.
+The constiuency had the highest concentration of people born in Pakistan (8.3% of the population) in 1981.

 Boundaries

 1918–1950: Parts of the County Borough of Birmingham wards of Balsall Heath, Moseley and King's Heath, and Sparkbrook.

 1950–1955: The County Borough of Birmingham wards of Balsall Heath, St Martin's and Deritend, and Sparkbrook.

 1955–1983: The County Borough of Birmingham wards of Fox Hollies, Sparkbrook, and Sparkhill.

 1983–1997: The City of Birmingham wards of Fox Hollies, Sparkbrook, and Sparkhill.

 Members of Parliament

 The constituency's most high-profile MP was Roy Hattersley, who represented it for over 30 years and was Deputy Leader of the Labour Party under Neil Kinnock from 1983 to 1992.
 He retired in 1997 when the seat was abolished, its replacement being won by Roger Godsiff.